The NYU Democracy Project

 About the NYU Democracy Project

 The NYU Democracy Project began in 2019 with the VOTE2020 Initiative, a project aimed at increasing voter engagement in the 2020 election both on NYU's campus and nationwide.
 Since then, the Project has continued funding student fellowships to expand the reach of non-partisan organizations working to strengthen our democracy.
-The Project also serves to connect NYU students to volunteer opportunities, sponsor voter engagement events, and foster community-building and professional development within the Democracy Cohort.
+The Project also serves to connect NYU students to volunteer opportunities, sponsor voter engagement events, and foster community-building and professional development.

-The NYU Democracy Project is a project of SEAD, Wagner Action for Social Justice, Equity, and Democracy, and is led by Professor Erica Foldy and Professor John Gershman.
+The NYU Democracy Project is led by Wagner Faculty members Professor Erica Foldy and Professor John Gershman

 Check out our factsheet to learn more about program activities and engagement.